AndresMCB/PTC/README.md

 devtools::install_github('AndresMCB/PTC')
 ```
 ## Documentation
-PTC user manual can be found as PDF in
+Detailed information about the functions implemented in PTC can be found in the [user manual](PTC_1.0.0.pdf)